Waikato: Name and etymology

+When Waikato is used in spoken language some people use it in the definite article, "the Waikato", whereas some people do not use "the".
+It is unknown why a difference is made.
+"The" usually refers to a smaller region than the Waikato local government region.
+Two definitions that would meet with wide acceptance are those of the Waikato rugby football union and of Hamilton Waikato tourism.

 Geography

 To the west, the region is bounded by the Tasman Sea.
 The coastal region is largely rough hill country, known locally as the Hakarimata Range, though it is more gently undulating in the north, closer to the mouth of the Waikato River.
-The coast is punctured by three large natural harbours: Raglan Harbour, Aotea Harbour, and Kawhia Harbour.
+The coast is punctured by three large natural harbours: Raglan Harbour, Aotea Harbour, and Kāwhia Harbour.
 The area around Raglan is noted for its volcanic black sand beaches and for its fine surfing conditions at Manu Bay and Ruapuke beach.

 To the east of the coastal hills lies the broad alluvial plain of the Waikato River.
 This region has a wet temperate climate, and the land is largely pastoral farmland created by European settlers draining the extensive natural swamps, although it also contains undrained peat swamp such as the 200 km2 peat dome south of Ngatea.
 It is in the broad undulating Waikato Plains that most of the region's population resides, and the land is intensively farmed with both livestock, mainly dairy cattle but with sheep farming on the hillier west margins, and crops such as maize.
 The area around Cambridge has many thoroughbred stables.

 The north of the region around Te Kauwhata produces some of New Zealand's best wines.
 Dozens of small shallow lakes lie in this area, the largest of which is Lake Waikare.

 To the east, the land rises towards the forested slopes of the Kaimai and Mamaku Ranges.
 The upper reaches of the Waikato River are used for hydroelectricity, helped by several large artificial lakes in the region's south-east.
 The lowest and earliest-created such lake is Lake Karapiro, now developed as a world-class rowing centre, where the world championships were held in 2010.
 The river flows out of the country's largest lake, Lake Taupō, which is served by several important fishing rivers such as the Tongariro, on the Central Plateau, draining the eastern side of Mount Ruapehu and its neighbours.